Brand Cannibalization: Are You Eating Into Your Own Market?

 This may lead to:

-• An oversaturation of the market, eating into sales of the company’s existing products,
+• An oversaturation of the market, eating into sales of the company’s existing product lines,

 or